before30/bobsh/README.md

-bobsh
+bob.sh
 =====

-Show skt-tower menu to your prompt
+Show skt-tower menu to your prompt.